 These are reasonable conclusions based solely on the text presented.
 That brings us to the most controversial conclusion to where the evidence leads:

 We are constantly bombarded with images of a white God, a white Christ, white disciples, and white angels, but why is that?
 If race doesn’t matter, as we are often told, and God is just a spirit without race, why is he always depicted as white and not black or Arab or even Asian?

 “And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
 So God created man in his own image, in the image of God created he him; male and female created he them.” – Genesis 1:26-27

 If God made man in his image, and after his likeness, what would that man look like?
 He would look like God.
 Many people try to downplay the appearance of God by saying that God is a spirit, which means he doesn’t have a body or color, but that’s not scriptural.
 That is personal belief and opinion:

-Adam was a walking, talking, self portrait of the creator.
+Adam was a walking, talking, self portrait of the creator, according to the Bible.
 This brings us back to The Book of Enoch.
 If the people in Noah’s time were not white, and all of the people on earth were black, what color was Adam?
 If Adam was created in the image of God, and Adam was a man of color, what does that say about God?